npm-pub-2025/ci-publish/README.md

 This setup reflects one way of publishing safely from CI.
 You can change details to fit your project’s needs.
 For example:
 - You might skip reviewers for small teams or solo maintainers.
 - You can use a different OTP action if you prefer.
-- The publish order (npm first or GitHub first) is up to you.
+- The publish order (npm first or GitHub first) is up to you, use the appropriate trigger for your workflow (just never `pull_request_target`).
 - For extra security, consider using [harden-runner](https://github.com/step-security/harden-runner) or a similar endpoint protection tool for GitHub Actions runners.
 It helps control egress traffic and adds useful safeguards to your CI pipeline.